GoogleContainerTools/kaniko/README.md

 Within the executor image, we extract the filesystem of the base image (the FROM image in the Dockerfile).
 We then execute the commands in the Dockerfile, snapshotting the filesystem in userspace after each one.
 After each command, we append a layer of changed files to the base image (if there are any) and update image metadata.

+## Known Issues

+The majority of Dockerfile commands can be executed with kaniko, but we're still working on supporting the following commands:

+* SHELL
+* HEALTHCHECK
+* STOPSIGNAL
+* ARG

+Multi-State Dockerfiles are also unsupported currently, but will be ready soon.

 ## kaniko Build Contexts
 kaniko supports local directories and GCS buckets as build contexts.
 To specify a local directory, pass in the `--context` flag as an argument to the executor image.